AI Use Cases/Manufacturing

 Of annual customer revenue that

-Manufacturing companies deploying this system typically see a meaningful reduction in customer churn within the first 12 months by catching relationship degradation 4-6 weeks earlier than manual processes allow.
-Your Customer Success team recovers 35-50 hours per week previously spent on case triage, redirecting that capacity toward high-value account retention work and strategic expansion conversations.
+The numbers below are scoping targets, stated as assumptions - not observed results.
+Every engagement starts by measuring your actual baseline.
+Manufacturing companies deploying this system typically target a meaningful reduction in customer churn within the first 12 months by catching relationship degradation 4-6 weeks earlier than manual processes allow.
+Customer Success teams are scoped to recover 35-50 hours per week previously spent on case triage, redirecting that capacity toward high-value account retention work and strategic expansion conversations.
 Quality and supply chain teams gain visibility into customer sentiment around specific operational failures - defect rates, line changeover delays, compliance gaps - enabling faster root-cause response and preventing repeat escalations.
-Early intervention on at-risk accounts preserves 8-15% of annual customer revenue that would otherwise be lost to silent churn or competitive displacement.
+Early intervention on at-risk accounts is modeled to preserve 8-15% of annual customer revenue that would otherwise be lost to silent churn or competitive displacement.

 ROI compounds across the second and third quarters as your team's intervention quality improves.
 With better early signals, your Customer Success team closes retention conversations at higher rates, reducing the cost per saved account.
 Your plant floor and supply chain teams use sentiment data to prioritize quality and delivery improvements with the highest customer impact, driving measurable improvements in OEE and on-time delivery that further strengthen customer relationships.
-By month 12, the system has typically paid for itself 2-3 times over through prevented churn alone, with additional gains accruing from improved operational focus and reduced firefighting overhead.
+By month 12, the system is built to pay for itself 2-3 times over through prevented churn alone, with additional gains accruing from improved operational focus and reduced firefighting overhead.
+Run those assumptions against your own churn and triage numbers before banking any of them.

 Target Scope